particle-iot/docs/src/content/tutorials/integrations/google-maps.md

 ## Firmware examples

-The firmware source code is in the Github repository:
+The Google Maps device locator firmware library source code is in the Github repository:

 [https://github.com/rickkas7/google-maps-device-locator-examples](https://github.com/rickkas7/google-maps-device-locator-examples)

-You should downloading the whole thing, either by clone or download zip.
-Then you can easily use the code examples.
+To use these firmware examples, you should downlod the repo, either by clone or download zip.

 ### Using the Particle CLI